 Sample Fleet Risk Controls Avoidance Not hiring drivers with DUI violations Limiting radius of operations to 200mi. from garage locations Prevention Use of tracking devices to minimize driver fatigue Regularly scheduled maintenance and inspections Reduction Use of seatbelts GPS Device Use Segregation Separation of fleets into multiple garage locations Separation Designate backup vehicles for key vehicles so there is no disruption Duplication to operations should they be unavailable due to repair or need to be replaced.
-Transfer Purchase physical damage insurance with a \$1,000 Comprehensive Deductible.
-Contract trucking company to transport goods to designated locations
+Transfer Transfer contract with a trucking company to transport goods to designated locations